 The best way to protect yourself, your sensitive data and your computer is to (1) make sure every computer you use has virus and firewall protection installed.
 (2) treat your computer as a quarantined area and become security conscious about anything new which you download, install or add to that computer environment.

-Trusteer Rapport is only one layer of security, it is highly recommended that, at a minimum, you install some kind of anti-virus protection software on your computer.
+It is highly recommended that, at a minimum, you install some kind of anti-virus protection software on your computer.
 It is also recommended that you purchase software from a known and credible brand name.
 Some examples are listed below:

 It is also recommended that you purchase software from a known and credible brand name.
 Some examples are listed below:

 Some of the more recent Symantec and McAfee security solutions also deal with Spyware and intrusion detection.
-Listed as an optional extra the companies below offer free basic downloads of software designed specifically for the purpose of Spyware removal but this software does not provide protection against computer viruses or intrusion attempts.
+Listed as an optional extra the company below offer free basic downloads of software designed specifically for the purpose of Spyware removal but this software does not provide protection against computer viruses or intrusion attempts.